 These Turkana women taught me what it means to smell like the flock.
 This is a favorite image Pope Francis uses to challenge church ministers and the Catholic community.
 He summons us to go to those who live on the edges of what religious folks find acceptable.
 And then he tells us that we cannot be effective bearers of the good news unless we are willing to “smell like the sheep,” that is, unless we are willing to be so intimately a part of people’s lives and endure the hardships they experience.
 We must be willing to put up with the flies present in their lives and smell like the sheep.
 These African shepherds gave me deeper insight into the challenge contained in what could be an otherwise comfortable pious exhortation.

-I think of Pope Francis’ summons as I ponder the church’s treatment of LGBT persons and, most especially, those who have been fired from their jobs because of their sexual orientation.
+I think of Pope Francis’ summons as I ponder the church’s treatment of LGBTQ persons and, most especially, those who have been fired from their jobs because of their sexual orientation.

-The Catholic Church’s treatment of LGBT persons has become, especially for Millennial Catholics, a litmus test for its ethical credibility and moral authority.
-Church documents speak about LGBT persons.
+The Catholic Church’s treatment of LGBTQ persons has become, especially for Millennial Catholics, a litmus test for its ethical credibility and moral authority.
+Church documents speak about LGBTQ persons.
 But no official statement or outreach begins by speaking with them and engaging their experiences or those of their families.